Canadian Chart 1 Symbols, Abbreviations and Terms

-CHART NO. 1 contains the symbols, abbreviations and terms used on navigation charts published by the Canadian Hydrographic Service, which are based upon the Chart Specifications of the International Hydrographic Organization.
+Chart 1 contains the symbols, abbreviations and terms used on nautical charts published by the Canadian Hydrographic Service, which are based upon the Chart Specifications of the International Hydrographic Organization.

 IHO REFERENCE NUMBER.
 The IHO has published a standard list of symbols, abbreviations and terms from a publication called INT 1 which Canada follows.
 It assigns a letter to each major category of charted features (such as “D” for cultural features) and a number to each symbol or abbreviation within a category.